SalmonellaIIB/Repeat_profiles/README.md

 # Repeat Profiles Library

-Repeat_Profiles is a flexible sequence repeats identicator and anotator Python 3 library.
+Repeat_Profiles is a flexible sequence repeats identificator and anotator Python 3 library.

   - Detection de novo of all possible direct and inverted repeat sequences in mitochondrial genomes.
   - Adaptable to multiple set of data and specific user requirements.